 Writing and Environments

 This module will explore creative responses to wilderness, the non-human and environmental challenges, drawing on a range of ecological writings including creative non-fiction, novels and poetry.
-Literary relationships with landscape and the non-human world will be explored in relation to issues of race, gender and global justice as well as the context of climate crisis and emerging understandings of wellbeing.
-Building on students' previous experience in creative this module will allow them to develop work around specific ecological themes, while gaining insight into contemporary ecocriticism.
-Through seminars and workshops they will experiment with different approaches to writing about place, environment and the non-human world.
+Literary relationships with landscape and other species will be explored in relation to issues of race, gender and global justice as well as the context of climate crisis and emerging understandings of wellbeing.
+Through practical seminars and workshops, students will experiment with different approaches to writing about place, environment and the non-human world.
 There will be opportunities to discover some of the ecological research taking place in Bangor University, and to draw on it creatively.
 The module will include writing outdoors, making the most of Bangor's unique location.